-- 1. National governments in cooperation with other spheres of government and relevant partners should: - Develop national and local strategies and initiatives to promote digital literacy and innovation targeting public sector officials and general public, with a focus on groups with low digital literacy. - Adapt or developing competency frameworks for both public sector officials and residents, with the twofold goal of first, develop inclusive, trusted, secure and usercentred smart city services67 and secondly, ensuring that everyone has the skills and knowledge to safely and critically interact with content and information online and to make informed choices and provide or withdraw informed consent68. - Integrate digital skills training and curricula into education systems and public programs, tailoring them to specific groups such public officials, women and girls, children and youth, as well as non-digital natives, persons with disabilities, migrants,
+- 1. National governments in cooperation with other sphereslevels of government and relevant partners shouldare encouraged to: - Develop national and local strategies and initiatives to promote digital literacy and innovation targeting public sector officials and general public, with a focus on groups with lower digital literacy. - Adapt or developing competency frameworks for both public sector officials and residents, with the twofold goal of firstto, develop inclusive, trusted, secure and usercentred smart city services and secondly, to ensureing that everyone has the skills and knowledge to safely and critically interact with content and information online and to make informed choices and provide or withdraw informed consent.